Mural artístico na Fábrica Bhering na Zona Portuária do Rio

-If you think you know everything there is to do in Rio de Janeiro, maybe it’s time to get off the beaten track and explore one of the city’s most authentic spaces: the Bhering Factory, in the Santo Cristo neighborhood.
+If you think you already know everything there is to do in Rio de Janeiro, maybe it’s time to step out of the usual itinerary and explore one of the city’s most authentic spaces: the Bhering Factory, in the neighborhood of Santo Cristo.

-Forget for a moment the beaches of the South Zone and the classic Christ the Redeemer circuit.
-Here, the atmosphere is industrial, artistic and full of personality.
-The former candy and chocolate factory has become a creative hub with studios, galleries, cafés, restaurants and cultural events.
+For a moment, forget about the Zona Sul beaches and the classic Cristo Redentor route.
+Here, the vibe is industrial, artistic, and full of personality.
+The old candy and chocolate factory has become a creative hub with studios, galleries, cafés, restaurants, and cultural events.

-But is it really worth a visit?
-What is there to do inside?
+But is it really worth visiting?
+What can you do inside?
 Is it safe?
 Where to eat?
-How much time to set aside?
+How much time should you set aside?

-In this comprehensive guide, you’ll find all the answers.
+In this complete guide, you’ll find all the answers.

 Quick Summary – Bhering Factory

-📍 Location: Rua Orestes, 28 – Santo Cristo – Zona Portuária – Rio de Janeiro
+📍 Location: Rua Orestes, 28 – Santo Cristo – Port Zone – Rio de Janeiro

-🕒 Opening hours : Monday to Saturday, from 9am to 6pm (workshops may vary)
+🕒 Hours: Monday to Saturday, 9am to 6pm (studio hours may vary)

-🚋 How to get there: VLT (Bus Station Stop), bus or app
+🚋 How to get there: VLT (Rodoviária stop), bus, or ride-hailing app

 Ideal visit time: 2 to 3 hours